blablacar/flaggr-android/README.md

         .setUserId(myUserId);
 Flaggr.with(this).isActive(getString(R.string.my_flag), builder.build());
 ```
-Your context can contain any type of data, but IT MUST IMPLEMENTS THE INTERFACE FlagContextInterface
+Your context can contain any type of data, but IT MUST IMPLEMENT THE INTERFACE FlagContextInterface

 You can also specify a default value if the flag is not found or an error happens when processing
 ```java